adamokasha/algorithms-data-structures/data-structures/dll/dll.md

 #### Pseudocode

-- Create a node variable and set it to the return value of calling this.get with the given index.
+- Create a `node` variable and set it to the return value of calling `this.get` with the given `index`.
-- If a node is found, then update its value and return true
+- If a `node` is found, then update its value and return true
 - Else return false.

 #### Code